musicheng520/react-movie-assignment/README.md

 - **Comprehensive README** documenting daily development progress (Day 1–4).
 - **Self-Assessment Excel Sheet** submitted separately via Moodle.
 - **Demo Video** (YouTube) demonstrating key functionality, navigation, and design choices.

+## AI Usage Declaration

+I used ChatGPT during development mainly to help me understand some concepts and improve my code style,
+but all the main logic and implementation were written and tested by myself.
+Here’s how I used it in small ways:

+1. **Pagination help:**
+   I wasn’t sure how to make a reusable pagination system at first,
+   so AI showed me an idea to move it into a shared `getMovies` API function and a common `MoviePaginationPage` component.

+2. **Search feature idea:**
+   AI reminded me that TMDB has a `/search/multi` endpoint,
+   which made the search bar much easier to implement.

+3. **UI suggestion:**
+   It suggested using Material UI’s `<Skeleton>` component instead of a spinner
+   to make the loading state look cleaner.

+4. **Actor page layout fix:**
+   My actor page layout kept putting the movie list under the profile photo,
+   and AI helped me reorganize the JSX with nested MUI Grids to fix the alignment.

+5. **Filtering logic tip:**
+   When I was writing the year filter, AI showed me a simpler way —
+   just using direct `if` checks inside the `.filter()` chain,
+   which made the code easier to read.

+6. **Writing and formatting:**
+   AI helped me summarise each day’s progress and format this README neatly.

+I made sure I understood everything and could explain every part of the code myself.